Karan-hash/DesignPatternsAndSolidPrinciplesInPython/README.md

 # DesignPatternsAndSolidPrinciplesInPython
-This repo contains design patterns and solid principle in Python.
+This repository contains design patterns and solid principles in Python.